Economy of Thailand: Ayutthaya era (1351–1767)

+Rattanakosin era (1782–1932)

 When the capital of the kingdom moved to Bangkok during the 19th century, foreign trade (particularly with China) became the focus of the government.
 Chinese merchants came to trade; some settled in the country and received official positions.
 A number of Chinese merchants and migrants became high dignitaries in the court.

 From the mid-19th century onward, European merchants were increasingly active.
 The Bowring Treaty, signed in 1855, guaranteed the privileges of British traders.
 The Harris Treaty of 1856, which updated the Roberts Treaty of 1833, extended the same guarantees to American traders.
+There were multiple costly conflicts with French Indochina from the 18th till the mid 20th century.
+Siam lost major disputed territories such as Laos and Cambodia to the French colonists.
+The British Empire gained control over Siamese provinces in the Malay peninsula and on the western border with British Burma.
+Nevertheless, Thailand was the only Southeast Asian country that remained sovereign from European colonial powers.

-The domestic market developed slowly, with serfdom a possible cause of domestic stagnation.
+The domestic market developed slowly, with serfdom, slavery related to the sakdina system as major causes of domestic stagnation.
 Most of the male population in Siam was in the service of court officials, while their wives and daughters may have traded on a small scale in local markets.
 Those who were heavily indebted might sell themselves as slaves.
 King Rama V abolished serfdom and slavery in 1901 and 1905, respectively.

-From the early 20th century to the end of World War II, Siam's economy gradually became globalized.
+Thailand was a member of the Allies of World War I. From the early 20th century to the end of World War II, Siam's economy gradually became globalized.
 Major entrepreneurs were ethnic Chinese who became Siamese nationals.
 Exports of agricultural products (especially rice) were very important and Thailand has been among the top rice exporters in the world.
 The Siamese economy suffered greatly from the Great Depression, a cause of the Siamese revolution of 1932.

 Significant investment in education in the 1930s (and again in the 1950s) laid the basis for economic growth, as did a liberal approach to trade and investment.